ahayman/ahayman.github.io/_posts/2021-03-09-shadow-and-bone.md

 ### The Plot

 Leigh Bardugo does not fall on her face.
-The whole series is well written with a good plot, interesting characters, and a unique magic system in a world that was... well, a little flat, to be honest, but it was a good story.
+The whole series is well written with a good plot, interesting characters, and a magic system in a world that was... well, a little flat, to be honest, but it was a good story at least.

 It was also very predictable.
 By the end of the first chapter I'd predicted the end of the book, and correctly.
-To be fair, there was a few times I thought Bardugo was going to buck the standard and do something different but no, she didn't, and I admit to some disappointment at that.
+To be fair, there were a few times I thought Bardugo was going to buck the standard and do something different but no, she didn't, and I admit to some disappointment at that.
 That being said, I rather suspect something different would have alienated much of her readership— this is a specific type of story, and readers _want_ that ending where [spoilers].

 But I have to reiterate: it was a good story.
 I can't recall a point where I wanted to skim the pages.
 I was interested in what was happening, even if I knew where it would lead.